Gmagon/src.gmagon.com/source/products/store/trytoaac/docs.md

 # MANUAL
 ## TryToAAC
-An audio converter for Mac
+An AAC converter for Mac

 Version 4.0